fmos/wp-photonav/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

 Provides a scrolling field without scrollbars for pictures with huge horizontal dimensions.
-Especially usefull for panorama pictures.
+Especially useful for panorama pictures.

 == Description ==